Take One Step Forward: Stay Active with Osteoarthritis

 Take Steps to Learn About OA

 Active Living Resources

-It is recommended for adults with OA to get 2.5 hours of moderate aerobic (walking, running, etc) and 2 days of muscle strengthening exercise per week to improve pain and function.
+It is recommended that adults with OA get 2.5 hours of moderate aerobic (walking, running, etc.) and 2 days of muscle-strengthening exercise per week to reduce pain and improve function.
 Always consult with your healthcare provider before beginning any physical activity routine, especially if you have special issues or multiple chronic conditions.

 - National Recreation and Parks Association: Arthritis Interventions – NRPA is proud to partner with the National Association of Chronic Disease Directors (NACDD) and the Centers for Disease Control and Prevention (CDC) to implement the Walk with Ease (WWE) and the Active Living Every Day (ALED) programs in communities around the country.
 Check out their Ingredients for Success!